Center for Supportive Communities: Behavioral Health Mentor

 • Valid driver’s license and car insurance

-• Reliable transportation to and from program activities
+• Reliable transportation to and from weekly meetings

-• Strong communication, problem-solving, time management, and organizational skills
+• Strong interpersonal, communication, problem-solving, time management, and organizational skills

 Preferred Qualifications

-• Experience working with children, families, or schools
+• Proven experience working with children, families, and schools

 Benefits & Perks

-• Opportunities for skill-building, career exploration, and educational growth
+• Opportunities for skill-building, career exploration, and professional growth

 • Flexible schedule to accommodate academic and personal commitments